Aylin1/Masters_Docs/README.md

 Through the integration of RGBI orthophotos and LiDAR-derived canopy height models (CHM), the study explores how combining spectral and structural features affects model accuracy, robustness, and generalization.
 Three architectures were compared — **U-Net**, **U-Net-HRNet**, and **U-Net-FusionNet** — under various augmentation strategies to assess performance on high-resolution forest segmentation tasks.

-Results show that integrating LiDAR-derived CHM with RGBI imagery improves segmentation accuracy by 5–7%, with **U-Net-FusionNet** achieving the best results (IoU: 0.88, Dice: 0.92).
 The study highlights the significance of data fusion and augmentation design in enhancing segmentation for environmental monitoring and sustainable forestry.

 **Key contributions:**